JPHSA Funds Overdose Rescue Drug Now Available to Public at Jefferson Parish Fire Stations

 On October 31, a memorial tree was planted to honor Cynthia “Cindy” Scalia during a ceremony sponsored by the Jefferson Parish Developmental Disabilities Regional Advisory Committee (DDRAC) and hosted by JPHSA’s Developmental Disabilities Community Services (DDCS).
 Scalia was a member of DDRAC, which provides input on issues impacting developmental disabilities services and supports, aids in public outreach, and participates in the Office for Citizens with Developmental Disabilities State Advisory Committee.
 Cindy, an active member of the JPHSA and Jefferson Parish community, was also a 23-time medal winning Special Olympics athlete, musician, and advocate for individuals with developmental disabilities.

 Staff members of DDCS and Maintenance and Facilities worked together to make this living tribute a success.
-The Japanese magnolia can be viewed growing outside the JPHSA Elmwood building at 1500 River Road West.
+The Japanese magnolia can be viewed growing outside the JPHSA Elmwood building at 1500 River Oaks Road West.